FarisKarim/NewsHeadlinesScraper/README.md

 ## Future Enhancements
 Some improvements that are on the way:

-1.)
-More new sources
+- More news sources
-2.)
-Headlines tailored to specific regions or countries through user input
+- Headlines tailored to specific regions or countries through user input